PrathamS009/Rice-Leaf-Disease-Prediction/Project 1/README.md

  - Keras – For model creation and layers
  - scikit-learn – For evaluation and metrics
  - matplotlib – For plotting and visualization
- - joblib – For saving and loading trained models
+ - pickle – For saving and loading trained models
  - Streamlit – For building the interactive web app

 ## 📈 How the Project Works: